Showing posts with label Society. Show all posts

 AI's Hunger for Energy: How Rising Energy Demands Could Reshape Our Future

-Artificial intelligence may not consume food like humans, but its insatiable appetite for energy is a challenge we must address responsibly
+Artificial intelligence may not consume food like humans, but its insatiable appetite for energy is a challenge we must address.

 Arun Kumar